bennettnw2/lpic101-Notes/108-EssentialSystemServices.md

     * system services that send output to STDOUT and STDERR
     * audit records for SELinux messages (RHEL / Centos)
   * the default location is /run/log/journal/
-    * this info is lost on reboot as the journal collects so much data
+    * this info is lost on reboot as it is in the /run directory and the journal collects so much data
     * you can keep the journal permanent by running the below commands
       ```bash
       mkdir -p /var/log/journal
       systemd-tmpfiles --create --prefix /var/log/journal
       ```
+    * a system with a large load will use up alot of space!
+    * a smaller system will have about 3-6GB of data for 6-12 months of data
     * you can control the size of the journal in the journal config file
       * `/etc/systemd/journald.conf` is the location of the journal config file
       * `man 5journald.conf`

     * [Journal]
       * Storage=
         * this setting will determine whether to store the log on the disk or in memory
         * storing on disk will be persistent; storing in ram is temporary/non-persistent
+        * there are four setting for this Storage directive
-        * auto - the default setting
+        * 1. auto - the default setting
           * this will store data to `/var/log/journal` (if it exists)
           * will also store to `/run/log/journal`
-        * persistent - data is stored to `/var/log/journal` hierarchy
+        * 2. persistent - data is stored to `/var/log/journal` hierarchy
-        * volatile - data is only sent to `/run/log/journal` and resides in memory
+        * 3. volatile - data is only sent to `/run/log/journal` and resides in memory
-        * none - no data is kept; all logs are dropped
+        * 4. none - no data is kept; all logs are dropped
       * Compress=
         * takes a boolean value
         * yes - is the default; data is compressed before written to disk